Towards the ultimate limits of quantum channel discrimination and quantum communication: Preliminaries

 \subsection{Quantum channel discrimination}

-The task of channel discrimination is very similar to that of state discrimination.
-For a given unknown quantum channel $\cG$, one aims to identify it from the possible candidates $\cN$ or $\cM$.
-The standard approach of discrimination is to perform hypothesis testing that distinguishes between the null hypothesis and the alternative hypothesis.
-What makes the channel discrimination different is the diverse choice of discrimination strategies.
+The task of channel discrimination closely parallels that of state discrimination.
+In the case of an unknown quantum channel $\mathcal{G}$, the goal is to identify it among potential candidates $\mathcal{N}$ or $\mathcal{M}$.
+A standard approach to discrimination involves hypothesis testing to distinguish between the null hypothesis $\cG = \cN$ and the alternative hypothesis $\cG = \cM$.
+What distinguishes channel discrimination is the varied selection of discrimination strategies and whether the utilization of quantum memories is permitted.